michael-franke/michael-franke.github.io/_posts/2017-07-07-BF_computation.md

 ### Savage-Dickey density ratio

 The Savage-Dickey density ratio method for calculating Bayes factors is particularly nice and elegant.
-(An excellent tutorial on this method is [[Wagenmakers et. al (2010)]](http://www.ejwagenmakers.com/2010/WagenmakersEtAlCogPsy2010.pdf)) but it only applies to _properly nested models_.
+An excellent tutorial on this method is [[Wagenmakers et. al (2010)]](http://www.ejwagenmakers.com/2010/WagenmakersEtAlCogPsy2010.pdf).

+Unfortunately, the Savage-Dickey method only applies to _properly nested models_.
 Intuitively speaking, two models are _nested_ if they are exactly alike but the parameter space of the nested model is a subset of the parameter space of the nesting model; they are _properly nested_ if additional continuity assumptions of the prior over parameters hold.
 Concretely, model $$M_0$$ is **properly nested** under $$M_1$$ if:

 - $$M_1$$ has parameters $$\theta = \tuple{\phi, \psi}$$ with vector $$\phi$$ free to vary;
 - $$M_0$$ has parameters $$\tuple{\phi, \psi}$$ with $$\phi = \phi_0$$ set to fixed values;